johninfra/it-support-and-cybersecurity-labs/README.md

 # IT Support and Cybersecurity Lab Portfolio

 ## About This Repository
 This repository showcases hands on IT support and cybersecurity labs designed to simulate real world help desk and system administration scenarios.
-Each lab demonstrates practical experience in troubleshooting, user management, networking, and system configuration within virtual environments.
+Each lab demonstrates practical experience in troubleshooting, user management, networking, and system configuration within virtual and remote environments.

 ---